ARM-software/gator/README_Streamline.txt

 *** Purpose ***

 Instructions on setting up ARM Streamline on the target.
-The gator driver and gator daemon are required to run on the ARM Linux target in order for ARM Streamline to operate.
-A new early access feature allows the gator daemon can run without the gator driver by using userspace APIs with reduced functionality when using Linux 3.4 or later.
+A target agent (gator) is required to run on the ARM Linux target in order for ARM Streamline to operate.
+Gator may run in kernel space or user space mode, though user space gator requires Linux 3.4 or later and contains reduced functionality.
+Furthermore, user space gator is a beta release, see the bugs section in this readme for a list of known issues.
 The driver should be built as a module and the daemon must run with root permissions on the target.

 *** Introduction ***